cluebbers/Reproducibility-METEOR-NLP/README.md

 - (B) Differences in evaluation protocol are common, affect scores, and impact the comparability of results reported in many papers.
 - (C) Thousands of papers use nonstandard evaluation packages with software defects that produce provably incorrect scores.

-This work primarily investigates the METEOR score, its implementations, and its use in scientific papers.
+Our work primarily investigates the METEOR score, its implementations, and its use in scientific papers.
 We implement a semi-automated literature review and identify decisions and aspects responsible for discrepancies in the use of METEOR.

 It also provides some review of BLEU scores and reproduces the paper review of ROUGE scores.